minbrowser/min/README.md

 You can find prebuilt binaries for Min [here](https://github.com/minbrowser/min/releases).
 Alternatively, skip to the section below for instructions on how to build Min directly from source.

+### Installation on Linux

+* To install the .deb file, use `sudo dpkg -i /path/to/download`
+* To install the RPM build, use `sudo rpm -i /path/to/download --ignoreos`

 ## Developing

 If you want to develop Min: